Counts of Winterthur

 They are named for the Alemannic settlement at Vitudurum, but their rule predates the foundation of the city of Winterthur in 1180.

+History

 The first count of Winterthur was Liutfried II (fl.970s), third son of Udalrich VI of Bregenz (d.
 955).

 This Liutfried likely built the first Kyburg castle in the later 10th century.
 He was succeeded by his son Adalbert I (d.
 8 September 1030).